 The aim of inward investment is to attract both jobs and businesses to the local economy.
-Attracting private sector talent offers resilience to the Medway economy and increases opportunities for employment - supporting increased prosperity for all.
+Raising the quality and quantity of jobs in Medway will secure important employment opportunities for residents and offer resilience to the Medway economy.
+There is significant opportunity to attract leading businesses to Medway and to grow our established high-value business base.
 Medway has an established Inward Investment Strategy and works closely with Locate in Kent in support of its inward investment objectives.

-We will promote Medway as a destination of choice for growth businesses, and develop Medway's reputation as a one-stop shop local authority for employment enquiries and needs.
+We will continue to promote Medway as a destination of choice for growth businesses, and develop Medway's reputation as a one-stop shop local authority for employment enquiries and needs.
 As well as helping local businesses to grow, we will focus on firms looking to relocate from London and UK firms looking for a second base.